 To make this recipe or any other holiday ham, you want to get a City Ham.
 Since that answer doesn’t seem like a lot of help due to the fact that supermarkets go into ham overload during the holidays – I will make it simple for you, You want to get a Fully Cooked, Bone-In, Spiral Ham.

-Fully Cooked: Since they are safe to eat out of the package, fully cooked hams only require a bit of warming up.
+- Fully Cooked: Since they are safe to eat out of the package, fully cooked hams only require a bit of warming up.
 Of course, we like to dress them up for the holidays with a fabulous ham glaze!
 Some hams bring a glaze package but I love making my own.

-Bone-In: Bone-In Hams are more flavorful and are easier to keep juicy.
+- Bone-In: Bone-In Hams are more flavorful and are easier to keep juicy.
 They also have a better texture than boneless ham (boneless hams are pressed into an oval shape, just like ham you buy at the deli).
 As an added bonus, you can use the ham bone to flavor beans or in recipes like this Pressure Cooker Split Pea and Ham Soup or this Slow Cooker Ham Bone and Navy Bean Soup.

-Spiral Cut: These bone-in hams are thinly sliced for your convenience.
+- Spiral Cut: These bone-in hams are thinly sliced for your convenience.
 If you are using a glaze for ham, you can brush the glaze in between the slices to add extra flavor.

 How Much Ham Do I Need Per Person?

-Although your fully cooked ham is safe to eat at any temperature, you can check if it’s warm enough by using an instant-read thermometer.
-I serve my ham when the internal temperature has reached 140 degrees.
-At this point, you can turn the slow cooker to warm.
+- Although you are reheating a fully cooked ham in the slow cooker that it is safe to eat at any temperature, you can check if it’s warm enough by using an instant-read thermometer.
+I serve my ham when the internal temperature has reached 140 degrees Fahrenheit.

 What to Serve with Ham?

-- The possibilities are as delicious as are endless.
+The possibilities are as delicious as are endless.
 Here are a few suggestions:

-Maple Oven Roasted Sweet Potatoes
+Oven Roasted Sweet Potatoes

 Skillet Apple and Sausage Stuffing

-Creamy Instant Pot Mashed Potatoes
+Instant Pot Mashed Potatoes

 Homemade Baked Mac and Cheese